Masts & Antennae

 The more we use smart phones and wireless devices to communicate, work, access streaming services, the more bandwidth is needed to facilitate these networks.
 The more people using the networks, the less bandwidth there is to share between them, so base station technologies are upgraded and areas intensified with more antennae and harmful microwave radiation is therefore increased.
 This applies to all generations of mobile phone technology, 2G, 3G and 4G – not just 5G.

-While there is currently a lot of discussion and protest about the new 5G networks, and although 5G (microwave and millimetre wave) will be used for much more than just mobile communications and are a serious cause for concern with wide spread installations and uses, it has to be said that if we continue to rely on and use wireless smart phones and smart technology, then the infrastructure will continue to go up and extend.
+While there is currently a lot of discussion and protest about the new 5G networks, and although 5G (mostly microwave and millimeter wave in the future) will be used for much more than just mobile communications and are a serious cause for concern with wide spread installations and uses, it has to be said that if we continue to rely on and use wireless smart phones and smart technology, then the infrastructure will continue to go up and extend.

-In the last year masts, monopoles and antennae for increased 2G, 3G and 4G coverage, as well as the new 5G network are being installed across the country at an alarming rate.
-Many of these installations do not require planning permission as they are being fixed to existing structures, are below the required height for planning permission, or new legislation does not allow for public consultation.
+In the last few years masts, monopoles and antennae for increased 2G, 3G and 4G coverage, as well as the new 5G network are being installed across the country at an alarming rate.
+Many of these installations do not require planning permission as they are being fixed to existing structures, are below the required height for planning permission, and most are granted under new legislation which does not allow for public consultation – Section 254 Licences normally for street furniture are not being granted for telecommunications masts.
 Locals are not being informed and many people are not aware of health risks.
+Further removal of public rights to oppose masts are being planned

 Scientific Studies